One account.

 Most enterprise infrastructures are built in a way that makes this kind of damage possible — not because anyone was negligent, but because privileged accounts with broad permissions have been considered practical for years: one account with access to everything saves time in daily operations, and time is notoriously the one thing even scarcer than budget in IT departments.
 NIS2 Article 21 draws the consequences from this practice: privileged identities must be isolated in a way that prevents their compromise from taking down the entire infrastructure, and those who still get hit must be able to operate again within hours.

 What NIS2 is and who it applies to is covered here.
-This page is about the technical implementation of those two requirements with Managed Red Tenant and Managed Dark Tenant.
+This page is about supporting the technical implementation of the risk measures with Managed Red Tenant and Managed Dark Tenant.

 Managed Red Tenant: so a compromised account doesn't become a master key